- Environmental Crimes Task Force

 The team provides services to Spanish-speaking victims in their native language with forms, brochures and letters and also provides outreach to area schools, senior centers and community centers.

-In 2012, the Victim Services Unit handled approximately 6,000 cases, up from 5,500 last year, and generated more than 20,000 status notices to victims.
+In 2013, the Victim Services Unit handled approximately 6,000 cases and generated more than 30,000 status notices to victims.
 In providing personal support, advocates accompanied victims to more than 1,800 court proceedings — such as bail hearings, violation hearings, pretrial conferences, trials and Supreme Court arguments, as well as interviews with prosecutors.
-More than 2,000 referrals were made to other agencies for further assistance, and more than 4,000 telephone contacts were made on victim-related matters.
-The Unit also provided 100 letters of notification to victims relating to the Rhode Island Supreme Court appeal process.
+More than 2,500 referrals were made to other agencies for further assistance, and more than 4,000 telephone contacts were made on victim-related matters.
+The Unit also provided 115 letters of notification to victims relating to the Rhode Island Supreme Court appeal process.

-In 2012, team members also continued to receive specialized training on issues related to domestic violence, child molestation/sexual assault, elder abuse, human trafficking, victims with disabilities and mainstreaming services to LGBTQ (lesbian, gay, bi-sexual, transgender and questioning) in an effort to better serve Rhode Island’s diverse victim populations.
+In the summer of 2013, Ana Giron, the Victim Services Unit Director, provided instruction on “victim services in the criminal justice system” as part of the curriculum for the Rhode Island State Victim Assistance Academy.
+Throughout the year, team members also continued to receive specialized training on issues related to domestic violence, child molestation/sexual assault, elder abuse, human trafficking, victims with disabilities and mainstreaming services to LGBTQ (lesbian, gay, bi-sexual, transgender and questioning) in an effort to better serve Rhode Island’s diverse victim populations.
 In an effort to provide outreach to the community, the advocates participated in the “Back to School Celebration” along with members of the Consumer Protection Unit at the Nathaniel Green Middle School in Providence this past summer.
 Handouts and resource materials were made available to parents and other community members.

-Ana Giron serves as Board President for the Rhode Island Coalition Against Domestic Violence and serves on the Crime Victim Service Providers Steering Committee, which plans and sponsors events for National Victims Rights Awareness Week, including the annual Victims Grove Ceremony.
+Ana Giron serves on the Board of Directors for the Rhode Island Coalition Against Domestic Violence and serves as Chair of the Crime Victim Service Providers Steering Committee, which plans and sponsors events for National Victims Rights Awareness Week, including the annual Victims Grove Ceremony.
 In addition, Ms. Giron is part of the Steering Committee for the RI State Victim Assistance Academy and collaborates on the Victim/Offender Dialogue Committee/RI Department of Probation and Parole.

-Victims may now register to a new Victim Assistance Portal, which allows victims to access pertinent information on the defendant’s case including, but not limited to, court hearings, parole hearings, release dates, restitution payments.
+Victims may register to a Victim Assistance Portal, which allows victims to access pertinent information on the defendant’s case including, but not limited to, court hearings, parole hearings, release dates, restitution payments.